-A final note: Self-help programs of eye exercises to improve vision are not the same thing as supervised programs of vision therapy prescribed by eye doctors (usually optometrists) to correct certain eye alignment and other binocular vision problems.
+A final note: Self-help programs of eye exercises to improve vision are not the same thing as supervised programs of vision therapy prescribed by eye care professionals to correct certain eye alignment and other binocular vision problems.

-Though vision therapy is sometimes (incorrectly) referred to as “eye exercises,” doctor-prescribed vision therapy includes specific activities to help correct vision problems such as amblyopia and strabismus or to enhance dynamic visual skills for sports vision.
+Though vision therapy is sometimes (incorrectly) referred to as “eye exercises,” vision therapy programs under the direction of an eye care professional include specific activities to help correct vision problems such as amblyopia and strabismus or to enhance dynamic visual skills for sports vision.

-Many types of doctor-prescribed and supervised vision therapy have been proven safe and effective by published research.
+Many types of prescribed and supervised vision therapy "exercises" have been proven safe and effective by published research.
 But the purpose of vision therapy is not to reduce or eliminate your need for vision correction.